suryaR-15/image_classification/README.md

 # image_classification

-Image classification using TensorFlow - in progress.
+Image classification using TensorFlow:

+1. MNIST handwritten digits database - mnist_classifier.py achieves a classification accuracy of ~ 98%

-Project will be updated soon.
+Other databases being trained with and without transfer learning, will be updated soon.